cds 1.4.0

 inline

-Finds the key val using pred predicate for searching.
+Finds the key using pred predicate for searching.

 The function is an analog of find(Q&, Func) but pred is used for key comparing.
 Less functor has the interface like std::less. pred must imply the same element order as the comparator used for building the list.

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 inline

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 template<typename Q , typename Less >